 - Muscle contractions

-- Weakness accompanied with discomfort due to pain
+- Weakness accompanied by discomfort due to pain

 - Numbness of the body or tingling

-By learning what electrical hazards are present around your home, it will help in preventing electrical accidents from happening.
+Learning what electrical hazards are present around your home, will help in preventing electrical accidents from happening.

 Electric Shock: Causes and Symptoms

 Electric shock occurs when the body comes into contact with an electric current such as conductors in a circuit, touching a live wire or electrical ground.
 There are four elements to help you identify the severity of the electric shock.

 - How long the child has been exposed to the electric current

 - The path of the current to the victim’s body

 If these elements combine in one scenario, chances are the shock that the child has received can be severe.
 Electric shock can be life-threatening.
 But, the severity of the shock is dependent on the amount, the strength of the current and the length of exposure.

 In some cases, the child may seem unhurt with no obvious complications.
 But, it’s best to get the child treated for proper physical assessment.
 That’s because some injuries will not show right away.
 Here are some shock injuries a child may obtain:

 - Burns to the skin